gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a CRYPTO chunk and issuing an SCTP packet.
-This is independent of what to do in realtion to the SCTP association.
+This is independent of what to do in relation to the SCTP association.
 Depending on the severance of the error different paths can be the result:

    Non-critical:
    : the DTLS connection can continue to protect the SCTP association.
-In this case the issue may be worth reporting to the peer using a DTLS alert message, but otherwise contine without further action.
+In this case the issue may be worth reporting to the peer using a DTLS alert message, but otherwise continue without further action.

    Critical, but recoverable: